9 Maintenance Tasks Critical to Maintaining Home Value

 Get Out of the Gutter

 While we won’t judge if your mind goes there, all other forms of filth should be removed from gutters and waterways on the regular!
-Properties with tree cover or tall shrubbery near the home need frequent attention.
-It may feel like a lark until it isn’t.
+Properties with tree cover or tall shrubbery near the home need frequent attention, particularly during fire season.
+Well… rainy season too!
 All it takes is one good rain, and a clogged gutter or a mis-directed downspout can cause tens of thousands in property damage.
 As dirty gutters can result in pooling water ripe for mosquito-breeding, this task will also boost your ability to enjoy your outdoor space on a daily basis.

 Clean Like Sunscreen